are 118 castles in Co Clare on the west coast of Ireland.

 A plaque to a fictitious

-Father Pat Noise is commemorated as a prank by a pair of anonymous artists.
+Father Pat Noise was commemorated there as a prank by a pair of anonymous

 Tourists have been photographed at the memorial.